Gift-Alago/customer_ticket_analysis/README.md

 | Young Adults    | 621         |
 | Seniors        | 389         |

-*Table for ticket count by age group*

-### 5.Ticket with high piority and ticket-type from the different age groups
+#### 🔍 Insights:
+1. Near Retirement and Mid Career groups have the highest ticket volume.
+2. Younger users may rely more on self-service tools.
+3. Seniors engage less, possibly due to lower product usage or comfort with tech.
+4. **Customer Support  should focus more on the Near Retirement and Mid Career groups**, while ensuring Young Adults and Early Career users have self-service options.

+---

+### 5. 🚨 High-Priority Tickets by Age Group
-This analyzes identifies which age group has the highest ticket_priority "Critical" and the top 10 ticket types associated with it
+This query shows the top 10 combinations of ticket types and age groups with the highest number of "Critical" priority tickets.

 ```sql
 SELECT * from customer_support_3